A1C Ray the weather forecast for today

-Airman 1st Class Kayla Ray, 355th Operations Support Squadron weather forecaster, marks incoming weather on a map at Davis-Monthan Air Force Base, Ariz., April 21, 2023.
-Ray is flexible, can lead, and provides clear guidance with meteorological reasoning to commanders.
+U.S. Air Force Airman 1st Class Kayla Ray, 355th Operations Support Squadron weather forecaster, reviews a weather report at Davis-Monthan Air Force Base, Ariz., April 21, 2023.
+Ray is a multi-capable Airman who brings diversity of experience to her workplace and makes the military system better.
 (U.S. Air Force photo by Staff Sgt.
 Abbey Rieves)

 |Date Taken: